 The Canon imageCLASS MF242dw is a poor printer for family use.
-Since it's a monochrome laser printer, it can't print in color, and photos come out lacking many details.
+Since it's a monochrome laser printer, it can't print in color, and even for black-and-white documents, its print quality isn't good.
 It also lacks an automatic document feeder, meaning scanning multi-page documents can get tedious.
 On the bright side, it yields a significant number of pages before the toner needs replacing, so its cost-per-print is outstanding.

-Canon imageCLASS MF242dw is an adequate printer for small or home office use.
+Canon imageCLASS MF242dw is a good printer for small or home office use.
 Although it lacks an automatic document feeder and can't perform duplex scanning, it has very high page yields and an outstanding cost-per-print.
 It also feels very well-built and offers easy access to paper jams and the toner cartridge.
+Unfortunately, its print quality isn't good, which might be a dealbreaker if you work in a professional office that needs high-quality prints.

-Canon imageCLASS MF242dw is an excellent printer for black and white printing.
+Canon imageCLASS MF242dw is a good printer for black-and-white printing.
 It has high page yields and an outstanding cost-per-print for black-only text documents.
 It feels well-built and doesn't require a lot of maintenance to upkeep.
 Though it takes a little bit to warm up and print the first page, it's still very quick, and subsequent pages print out even faster.
+The main downside of this printer is its poor print quality, which might be a dealbreaker if you need to print professional-looking documents for work.

 Canon imageCLASS MF242dw is a terrible photo printer, as it wasn't designed for this use.
 Since it's a monochrome laser unit, it can't print in color, and its photos lack details due to the high contrast.